solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 This lesson will introduce you to writing and deploying a Solana program using the Rust programming language without any framework.
-This approach offers greater control but requires you to handle much of the foundational work of creating an on-chain program yourself.
+This approach offers greater control but requires you to handle much of the foundational work of creating an onchain program yourself.

 To avoid the distractions of setting up a local development environment, we'll be using a browser-based IDE called Solana Playground.